Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 While these all have high connectivity, they may not all have high usage.
 Ideally, Meadowlark would allow the system administrator to choose which resources are cached.
-Initially, Meadowlark tuning should focus on the various Descriptors followed by Education Organization, Staff, Student, and School.
-From there it should be clear if we have a pattern for deployment-time tuning of which resources to cover.
+Initially, Meadowlark tuning might only focus on Descriptors, or could cover everything.
+Later optimizations might provide a system administrator with the ability to fine tune which resources are covered by caching.

 ## Storage Patterns

 The two primary choices are internal (in memory) vs. external caching.
-Within external caching there are data monolithic vs. distributed data sources.
+Within external caching there are monolithic vs. distributed data sources.

 In memory caches are on the same machine where the application code runs.
 This technique usually provide the highest performance, assuming the amount of data